-• Sustainable transport zone 4: there are a range of more accessible local centres and smaller settlements within the island's built-up area framework, as defined in the bridging Island Plan.
+• Accessible local centres sustainable transport zone 9: there are a range of accessible local centres within the island's built-up area framework.
 These are smaller urban areas where most of people's daily needs can be met within a short walk or cycle; and where the extent and frequency of the bus service is greatest.
-These areas are located within STZ4.

-STZ4 includes those built-up areas served by the most frequent bus services between Jersey Airport and St Helier; and Gorey Harbour and St Helier.12
+This includes those areas served by the most frequent bus services between Jersey Airport and St Helier, including Route des Genêts/Longfield Avenue, St Aubin, Beaumont and First Tower; and those areas between Gorey Harbour and St Helier, including the built-up coastal area along the island's east and south coasts.